 - For another orange-kissed Manhattan cocktail, try the Grand Manhattan recipe.
 This modern cocktail pairs bourbon and sweet vermouth with orange liqueur and orange juice and it may be more to your liking.

-How Strong Is a Soul Kiss?
+How Strong Is a Heart and Soul Cocktail?

 Even a quick glance at the ingredient list would indicate that this is not going to be a mild drink.
 With three types of alcohol, it weighs in around 21 percent ABV (42 proof), which is typical of classic drinks of this style.